 I decided it was something I wanted to dedicate myself to full time.
-So after much soul-searching and hard work to make sure that my long-time employer was left in a happy place, I decided to leave and dedicate myself to driving advancements in the world of Open Banking.
+So after much soul-searching and hard work to make sure that my long-time employer was left in a happy place, I decided to leave and dedicate myself to driving advancements in the world of open banking.

 At the start of my journey, I was not expecting to find the right partner so soon.
 But something amazing happened when I met Axway.
 Like me, the team at Axway has been solving IT integration challenges for decades.

-And like me, they recognize the potential for Open Banking to change the world.
+And like me, they recognize the potential for open banking to change the world.
 I could not be prouder that Axway and I have decided to take this journey together.

 We hope to take this complex idea and present it in an accessible, easy-to-understand way.
 A way that lets people know they have options when it comes to managing their money and financial data, and that there are technologies out there that make it possible.

-In sum, Mr. Open Banking’s main objective is to explore the ongoing evolution of open banking and how it is impacting our daily lives.
+In sum, Mr. Open Banking’s primary objective is to explore the ongoing evolution of open banking and how it is impacting our daily lives.
 Without a shadow of a doubt, open banking will forever change the financial services landscape and we will be there to cover the story every step of the way.

 Listen to the podcast trailer and subscribe via your favorite player.